microsoft/code-with-engineering-playbook/observability/pitfalls.md

-# What to watch for when building Observable Systems
+# Things to watch for when building Observable Systems

 ## Observability as an after thought